DeborahBerry/VideoPlayer/README.md

 ## 📦 Requirements

-- 🖥 Works offline — just open the HTML file locally.
+- 🖥 Works offline — just open the HTML file locally
-- 🌍 No build tools or dependencies required.
+- 🌍 No build tools or dependencies required
 - 🔧 Perfect for demos, school projects, or learning frontend dev

 ## 📌 Notes